So. Who owned the Riddle house?

 For that matter, it isn’t completely off the wall that Peter might have learned that Tom had once *had* a base in Albania, either.
 Even if he knew no more than that it was in a forested area.
 After hearing Harry’s accounting that Albus thinks that Tom is back in Albania at the end of 2nd year, that would at least have given him a place to start looking, once he decided to seek out his Master and throw himself on his mercy.

-It would be a lot easier for him to be looking for a house rather than hope to stumble across a specific snake.
+It would be a lot easier for me to believe that he was looking for a house rather than hoping to stumble across a specific snake.
 At worst — or maybe that’s at best — the property would provide a place for *Peter* to go to ground and be safe from pursuit.

 And, really, it’s pure “kid logic” that someone would actually run off to Albania to look for a *snake*, or even a disembodied spirit.
 Peter is very resourceful, but if that had been the plan, I would think he might just have given up and gone off to Fiji or somewhere that had no association with the DEs at all.